kyarik/pre-router/README.md

 ## Prior art

-This library was inspired by the router of the [Relay Hooks Example App](https://github.com/relayjs/relay-examples/tree/master/issue-tracker).
+`pre-router` was inspired by the router of the [Relay Hooks Example App](https://github.com/relayjs/relay-examples/tree/master/issue-tracker).

 ## Contributing